SegiH/WatchList/README.md

 WatchList - WatchList is used to refer to the log that you add to record a movie or TV show that you have watched.
 You would usually add the date you started watching it, when you finished watching it, where you watched it and your rating of the movie/show.

-WatchList Item - The record of the movie or TV show.
+Items - The record of the movie or TV show.
 You would only add a WatchListItem once to add a specific movie/tv show or special.
 The WatchListItem includes information like the name of the movie/show, type (movie/TV show/special), link to IMDB and image from IMDB.
 By default WatchList Items are hidden and you only see WatchList which shows what you have watched.
-You can show WatchList items by clicking on the Settings gear and enabling "Show WLI"
+You can show WatchList items by clicking on the Settings gear and showing it in Visible Sections.

 # Tips
 There are different options available in WatchList.
 Some of options are only available in certain tabs.